 106 High St. the Caleb Kimball house (1715) - Caleb Kimball (1) was born in 1639 in Ipswich, the son of Richard Kimball and Ursula Scott.
 The owner has maintained the left inside as a First Period home, with exposed beams and a large fireplace.
 The right inside was updated with Georgian features, plaster ceilings and a Rumford fireplace.

-104 High Street, the John Kimball house (1715) - This is is one of three John Kimball houses along High Street, two said to have been built by the father, the third by the son.
+104 High Street, the John Kimball house (1715) - This is one of three John Kimball houses along High Street, constructed by at least 2 generations by that name.
 The 1st period house has a chamfered summer beam and wide plank tongue and groove sheathing.
 This house is protected by a preservation agreement between the owners and the Ipswich Historical Commission.

 59 South Main Street, the Philomen Dean house / Old Lace Factory (1716) - Dr. Philomen Dean bought this lot in 1715 and built a house.
 After various owners, the building was sold to the Boston and Ipswich Lace Co. in 1824, and an addition was built for the machinery.